Taimoorr15/Linux-For-Hackers-Networkchuck/Getting Help (The Documentation Trick)/Getting_Help.md

-man [command]: The full manual.
+man [command]: The full manual

 Example: man nmap.
-Use / to search for specific words within the manual (e.g., /stealth).
+Use / to search for specific words within the manual (e.g., /stealth)

 apropos [keyword]: When you don't know the command name.